djalbat/reaction/README.md

   ]
 });
 ```
-What defines mixins is that they are bound to the corresponding *element* class and not the component class.
-This means that you may safely call them from within lifecycle methods, which if not bound to the element class are nonetheless always called against it.

-Whilst you should not use mixins to get around the fact that it is not always wise to extend component classes, there is nothing wrong with their judicious use.
-All of the methods listed in the additional functionality section above can be called directly from mixins, for example.
+You can safely call mixins from within lifecycle methods and there is nothing wrong with their judicious use.

 ## Component methods

 Reaction now supports component methods, in line with React, making mixins redundant in the case of extending the `Component` class.
 For example, instead of...
 ```
 class ExampleComponent extends Component {
   static mixins = [